 Mark Heron is music director of the Nottingham Philharmonic and Liverpool Mozart Orchestras, a member of the conducting faculty at the Royal Northern College of Music, and Director of Orchestras for the University of Manchester.
 As a guest conductor he has worked with the BBC Philharmonic, Royal Liverpool Philharmonic, Psappha, Philharmonia, Orquesta Sinfónica de la Región de Murcia, Pori Sinfonietta and many more.

-A major focus of his work is contemporary music, more details
+A significant (but by no means exclusive) focus of his work is contemporary music, more details

-A major focus of his work is contemporary music, more details are here.
+A significant (but by no means exclusive) focus of his work is contemporary music, more details are here.

 Mark is a highly regarded as a conducting teacher, read more here.

 "Those great contemporaries, Jean Sibelius and Carl Nielsen, are composers of contrasting musical ethic and aesthetic.
 Each pose difficult questions for any conductor and musician.
 Through attention to detail, and careful shaping of argument and structure, Heron and the orchestra came through the test with flying colours."

 "Barber's 1st Symphony is a concert hall rarity, a piece written as one highly concentrated movement.
 It needs a conductor who can clarify its structure and relate the subtlety of its parts to the whole.
 Mark Heron certainly achieved this, particularly successful when handling the transitions between sections, as when the momentum of the opening spills over into the scherzo - which in turn tailed off into a plaintive oboe melody over rapt strings.
 He also imbued the ending, which comes full circle in a powerful coda, with a strong sense of inevitability."

 "Sibelius's 7th symphony radiated total commitment and deep musical insight."